thewhiteninja/threat_hunting_platform/README.md

 # Readme

-I'm working on a threat hunting platform.
+This project is a complete Windows threat hunting and forensics platform.

-- Generate a collector (customizable, automatic upload, fully encrypted)
+- Generate a collector

+    Written in C++, customizable, encrypted collected data, automatic upload.
-- Collect data on the target machine (ntfs mft, processes, browser history, prefetch, devices, softwares, os, ...)
+- Collect data on the target machine

+    Ex: ntfs mft, hashes, signatures, processes, browser extensions, prefetches, devices, softwares, os, kernel modules, suspicious memory pages, hooks, ...)
-- Upload the report (analysis is automatic with more than 100 detections implemented)
+- Upload the report

+    Analysis is automatic with more than 100 detections implemented + many IoCs databases and feeds.

 - Check the results!

-Check the screenshots (wip)
+    Flask-based Web interface

+Screenshots only for now (demo available on request :wink:)

 Comments and suggestions are welcome!